ROCm/half/README.txt

     assert( half_cast<half,std::round_toward_zero>( 4097 )     == 4096.0_h );
     assert( half_cast<half,std::round_toward_infinity>( 4097 ) == 4100.0_h );

-When using round to nearest (either as default or thorugh 'half_cast') ties are by default resolved by rounding them away from zero (and thus equal to the behaviour of the 'round' function).
+When using round to nearest (either as default or through 'half_cast') ties are by default resolved by rounding them away from zero (and thus equal to the behaviour of the 'round' function).
 But by redefining the 'HALF_ROUND_TIES_TO_EVEN' preprocessor symbol to 1 (before including half.hpp)